domscontent/domscontent.github.io/_pages/services.md

 ### LinkedIn content writing ✏️

-I’ll ghostwrite your posts to spark engagement, whilst actually sounding like a human.
+I’ll ghostwrite your posts for maximum reach and engagement, whilst also sounding like a human.

 **What you get:**
 - 3 - 5 posts per week written for you